buttersaltpepper/Financial-Data-Analytics/README.md

 [Estimating Housing Prices with Statistical Inferences and Multiple Linear Regression (MLR)](StatisticalInferences.ipynb)

+# ⌛ Research in Progress ⌛
+**Planespotting: What can Private Aviation Activity indicate in Stock Markets**

+# ✍️ Python How To ✍️
 [Python How To: Hypothesis Testing](HypothesisTesting.ipynb)

 [Python How To: Linear Regressions](LinearRegression.ipynb)